Kevin-hello06/browser-agent-modified/prompt.md

 - Always close browser when done
 - Return clear summaries of what was accomplished

+### Infinite Scrolling
+- Use 'simple_infinite_scroll' when the user asks for:
+- "scroll all the way down"
+- "load more results"
+- "show more posts / products / articles"
+- "getr all items from this page"
+- "scroll until the end"

+### Cookie Handling
+- Automatically detect and dismiss cookie banners using `auto_accept_cookies`.
+- Run this when the page first loads or when a cookie popup blocks interaction.

+### Saving Page Text
+- Use `save_page_text` when the user asks to save, export, copy, store, or download the page’s visible text.
+- Return a confirmation message after saving.

 ## Common Workflows

 ### Login Flow